apache/trafficserver/doc/developer-guide/internal-libraries/Extendible.en.rst

    Depends on usage of `super_type` in each class.

-   :tparam Derived_t: The class to analyse.
+   :tparam Derived_t: The class to analyze.

 .. function:: template <typename T> std::string toString(T const &t)